-Missed quizzes cannot be 'made up' except in extraordinary circumstances, or by prior arrangement with the instructor. o Grammar Quizzes begin promptly at the beginning of each class.
-Students who arrive late will not be given extra time.
+- Missed quizzes cannot be 'made up' except in extraordinary circumstances, or by prior arrangement with the instructor. - Grammar Quizzes begin promptly at the beginning of each class.
+Students who arrive late will not be given extra time. - Extra tutorials may be necessary for students who need help in meeting their competency requirements.

-4. Mid-Term Examination
+4. Mid-Term Examination (20%)

-• Related Learning Outcomes: 1, 2, 3

-• Due date: Oct.
+- To complete this assignment, students will follow these guidelines: - Write the exam at the assigned time with no help from notes or textbook. - Related Learning Outcomes: 1, 2, 3 - Due date: Oct.
 16, 2023

-5. Final Examination
+5. Final Examination (30%)

-• Related Learning Outcomes: 1, 2, 3

-• Due date: Dec.
+- To complete this assignment, students will follow these guidelines: - Write the exam at the assigned time with no help from notes or textbook. - Related Learning Outcomes: 1, 2, 3 - Due date: Dec.
 11, 2023